matteocorti/check_ssl_cert/README.md

-   -u,--url URL                    HTTP request URL -v,--verbose                    verbose output (can be specified more than once) -V,--version                    version -w,--warning days               minimum number of days a certificate has to be valid
+   -u,--url URL                    HTTP request URL -v,--verbose                    verbose output (can be specified more than once) -V,--version                    version -w,--warning days               minimum number of days a certificate has to be valid to issue a
+                                   warning status.
+Might be a floating point number, e.g., 0.5
+                                   Default: 20
-                                   to issue a warning status.
-Default: 20 --xmpphost name              specifies the host for the 'to' attribute of the stream element -4                              force IPv4
+      --xmpphost name              specifies the host for the 'to' attribute of the stream element -4                              force IPv4
    -6                              force IPv6

 Deprecated options:
+      --altnames                   matches the pattern specified in -n with alternate names too (enabled by default)
-      --days days                  minimum number of days a certificate has to be valid (see --critical and --warning)
-      --ocsp                       check revocation via OCSP -S,--ssl version                force SSL version (2,3)
+      --days days                  minimum number of days a certificate has to be valid (see --critical and --warning) -N,--host-cn                    match CN with the host name (enabled by default) --ocsp                       check revocation via OCSP (enabled by default) -S,--ssl version                force SSL version (2,3)
                                    (see: --ssl2 or --ssl3)